Kristowb/Kristowb/README.md

 **`Software Engineer (Developer/Backend/Game Maker)`**

 I’m living the dream.
 I’ve always been a great problem solver, an independent introvert, and a technophile obsessed with the latest devices.
-I'm an indie developer and game maker building my version of the digital world one step at a time.
+I'm a backend developer and game maker building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.

 I’m familiar with Object-Oriented Programming and a variety of programming languages, including Java, JavaScript, Visual Basic, C#, and C++.
 I am also experienced in game development using Unreal Engine and Unity. but I’m always adding new skills to my repertoire.
 I’m also eager to meet other software engineers in the area, so feel free to connect!